Daniel J. Bradley

-Daniel Joseph Bradley is a Canadian-American chemist and petroleum engineer, researcher, professor, and administrator.
+Daniel Joseph Bradley is a Canadian-American university administrator, professor, chemist, and petroleum engineer.
 Since July 2008, he has served as president of Indiana State University.
 Before that, he served as president of Fairmont State University, beginning in February 2001.
 He was previously a professor at Montana Tech of the University of Montana where he held several ranking positions as department head, dean, and vice-chancellor.

 Bradley's scientific research has focused on thermodynamics and the properties of electrolytes as well as other aqueous solutions.
 In 1979, he published a paper with Kenneth Pitzer describing the relative permittivity of water at specified ranges of temperature and pressure.
 It contained what has come to be known as the Bradley-Pitzer equation which has been frequently used by scientists to calculate the coefficients in the Debye–Hückel equation.

 Biography

 Early life

 Bradley was born in Portage la Prairie, Manitoba, Canada.
 When he was seven years old, his family moved to California.
 After serving in the United States Army, Bradley entered Michigan State University.
 In 1973, he graduated with a bachelor's degree in Physical Chemistry.
 He went on to pursue graduate school at the university, earning a doctorate in 1978.